01100100/shredgang/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     actions: []
-    text: >

-      Live for speed and adventure.
+    text: "Live for speed and adventure.
 Have fun exploring nature in any weather.
-      Ride hard, laugh louder, and conquer both the streets and trails as one.
-      Embrace the thrill, push your limits, and let every ride become an unforgettable part of a journey.

-      ***Shred Gang is a vibrant and diverse community of passionate riders in Berlin, united by our love of Shred.***

-      Join us, it might be fun.
+Ride hard, laugh louder, and conquer both the city streets and distant trails as one.
+Embrace the thrill, push your limits, and let every ride become an unforgettable part of a journey.\n\n***Shred Gang is a vibrant and diverse community of passionate riders in Berlin, united by our love of Shred.***\n\nJoin us, it might be fun \U0001F919\n"
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''